cse110-sp21-group25/cse110-sp21-group25/admin/meetings/051921-sprint-2-planning.md

 - Catchup up Simon and Issac in their respective roles.
 Could split up to make it easier.

 #### Old Business
-- "We are on sync" - TA
+- "We are in sync" - Deepak's Input - TA
 - Everything is on path, CI/CD Pipelines
 - GitHub logistics